awsdocs/amazon-msk-developer-guide/doc_source/create-topic.md

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

 1. In the navigation pane, choose **Instances**\.
-Then select the check box beside the name of the client machine that you created in [Step 2: Create a Client Machine](create-client-machine.md)\.
+Then select the check box beside the name of the client machine that you created in [Step 2: Create a client machine](create-client-machine.md)\.

 1. Choose **Actions**, and then choose **Connect**\.
 Follow the instructions in the console to connect to your client machine\.